heroku/use-app-token-action/README.md

 # Use GitHub App Token Action

+> [!WARNING]
+> Please note that this action is deprecated and will be removed in the future.
+We recommend using the [actions/create-github-app-token](https://github.com/actions/create-github-app-token) action instead.

+*Everything below the following line is the original README.md content and will continue to be maintained until the action is removed.*

+___

+## Description

 This action is intended to be used to create and return a GitHub installation access token given a GitHub Apps `app_id` and RSA `private_key`.
 Either the `installation_id` or `repository` must be provided to identify the GitHub app installation.
 If neither is provided, the GitHub App installation will be inferred from the repository where the action is running.